-Welcome to IPfever.com brought to you by Young Jeon, Esq., a patent attorney registered with the United States Patent and Trademark Office.
+Welcome to IPfever.com brought to you by Young Jeon, a Chicago attorney registered with the United States Patent and Trademark Office.
 Our goal is to bring intellectual property (“IP”) law professionals close to small and mid-size businesses with limited resources.

-IPfever, LLC is established in 2017 and has served startups and small to mid-size businesses in Georgia, New Jersey, and Texas, among others, thanks to our innovative online tools and experts in multiple jurisdictions.
+IPfever, LLC is established in 2017 and its member attorneys have served startups and small to mid-size businesses in Georgia, New Jersey, and Texas, among others, thanks to our innovative online tools and experts in multiple jurisdictions.
 The diverse client basis ranging from construction companies to retail businesses highlights our strength in meeting specific needs of small businesses.

-Our success rates in trademark and patent registration is our pride.
-We pride ourselves in representing clients honestly and serving their best interest.
-Once you meet any of our member attorneys, you will see the difference.
-Another manifestation of our devotion to your satisfaction is online resources where our member attorneys share their knowledge and experience.
+We have one goal in mind: our member attorneys representing clients honestly and serving their best interest.
+Once you meet our member attorneys, you will see the difference.
+A good indication of our devotion to client satisfaction is this IP blog where our member attorneys share their knowledge and experience.

 If you have any question or suggestion, please contact us at email@example.com.
 We are looking forward to serving you.